 The School of Homeopathy is recognised by all the main registering bodies in the UK including the Society of Homeopaths (see below).
 Therefore, even if we do not have registration in your country of origin you are assured of an in-depth, quality program.
 Once you have qualified, you will be a confident, competent homeopath who can go out there, roll up your sleeves, and get to work helping people at the core level of their illness.

 The School of Homeopathy was the first course to achieve The Society of Homeopaths prestigious recognition status in 1994.
 The School is reviewed annually with an in-depth quality assurance evaluations taking place every few years.

-The School of Homeopathy is recognised for having attained validation status by the Homeopathic Course Providers Forum under the HCPF Quality Assurance Validation Scheme in 2011.
+The School of Homeopathy has been recognised for having attained validation status by the Homeopathic Course Providers Forum under the HCPF Quality Assurance Validation Scheme since 2011.

 The School of Homeopathy was the first international course to achieve the Australian Register of Homeopaths full accreditation in 2012.